 Five Ways to Delve into a New Hobby

 It is safe to say that most of us have picked up a new hobby or two during this pandemic.
 My husband and I have dabbled into gardening.
 We have a fruit, herb, and vegetable garden in our backyard.
-We are also preparing to plant some perennials, a few annuals, and a pygmy palm tree… Continue reading Five Ways to Delve into a New Hobby
+We are also preparing to plant some perennials, a few annuals, and a pygmy palm tree in our front yard.
+Gardening is therapeutic and educational.
+As someone who recently was a complete novice to gardening, my extensive research and patience turned...

 Highlights of a World Traveler

 I have been fortunate to be able to travel to various parts of the world.
 Traveling awakens many dormant areas in our imagination.
 It is liberating.
 It aids in self discovery.
 It is necessary.
 To date, I have uncovered 11 countries.
 Some of them, multiple times.
-I have been to Cuba, Jamaica, Haiti, Africa, The… Continue reading Highlights of a World Traveler
+I have been to Cuba, Jamaica, Haiti, Africa, The Bahamas, Canada, France, Great Britain, Italy, Switzerland, and Mexico.
+In the United States, I have visited 16 out of the 50 states so far.
+They...

 Agape Love: The Greatest Type of Love

 Have you ever wondered how it feels to love like God?
 I sure have.
 I think the closest I can come to experiencing that type of love is the love I have for my baby.
 One positive thing this pandemic has done is given us more time.
 We have more time to think.
-Time to… Continue reading Agape Love: The Greatest Type of Love
+Time to reevaluate our lives.
+Time to read.
+Time to solidify our belief systems.
+Time to love.
+The Seven Types of Love Eros – Romantic love or...

 Intellectual Quotient Versus Emotional Quotient